matbesancon/BilevelOptimization.jl/paper/paper.md

-Even though BilevelOptimization.jl is designed initially for linear-linear bilevel problems, the design allows users to bypass the upper-level problem specification by providing a JuMP `Model` with the upper-level objective and constraints already set, for instance for quadratic or conic upper level formulations.
+Even though BilevelOptimization.jl is designed initially for linear-linear bilevel problems, the design allows users to bypass the upper-level problem specification by providing a `JuMP.Model` with the upper-level objective and constraints already set, for instance for quadratic or conic upper level formulations.
 The only requirement is that the solver must support the type of constraints specified and special ordered sets 1.